shuckc/quadri-plot/parts/README.md

 Quadrilla parts
 ===============

+Models for all the parts, as `openscad` objects.
+The scad files `blocks.scad` can then be imported into a layout.

 Blocks
 ------
 The shorted 'mini' pieces are grey and purple.
 Both are square, 12mm high, sides 44mm.